Ricmatgal/CSharp_Tutorial/README.md

 - **OOProg (Library)** : learn object-oriented programming using a simple example of a parent class and its children classes.
 - **GameProg (Console Application)** : learn what does programming a game involve : user interface, user inputs, game logic, game loop.

+## Guidelines
-Read the source code and all the comments as possible to understand everything.
+- Read the source code and all the comments as possible to understand everything.
+There are dozen of comments to help you understand the subtilities of the C# programming language.
+- Try to solve the exercises by yourself before looking at the corrections : give you at least 10 minutes to solve an exercise.
-Executing and debugging the applications step-by-step will also help you to understand how the code is processed.
+- Executing and debugging the console applications step-by-step will also help you to understand how the code is processed.
-The source code contains dozen of comments to help you understand the subtilities of the C# programming language.